-Continuing on from our earlier blog post regarding the benefits of bringing your phone hiking, here are nine more items you can leave out of your backpack thanks to smartphones and their apps overcoming numerous scenarios.
+Continuing on from our earlier blog post regarding the benefits of bringing your phone hiking, here are nine more pieces of hiking equipment that you can leave out of your backpack thanks to smartphones and their apps overcoming numerous scenarios.

 Back in the Army we used to bring printouts of the upcoming weather forecasts and would have to wait for daily radio reports containing pertinent information such as moon phase and overnight cloud cover (important for older night-vision technology which required at least some moonlight to actually be effective.)
 Thankfully these days we can once more be grateful for our smartphones and their mobile data connections for providing us with any and all information relating to the weather as we progress on our hikes.
 Whether it’s inclement weather such as heavy fog or sudden storms, or you simply want to know the temperature the next day, your phone will make your hiking holiday both more comfortable and safer.

 Certain coastal hikes incorporate long walks along beautiful stretches of sandy beach, as well as scenic detours down onto rock pools and across craggy seaside outcrops.
 With great Instagram photo spots like the Mermaid’s Cave along the Antrim Glens and Causeway Coastal route in Northern Ireland, it’s important to keep abreast of tidal patterns and moon phases to ensure you can safely gain access to such breathtaking locations.
 As such, seaside hikers previously found it necessary to bring along even more paperwork, this time in the form of printed or filled-in tidal charts for their chosen stretch of coastline.
 Nowadays this information can be checked on the fly as you head off along the track, or saved beforehand and referred to later when you might happen to be offline.